 1. Attend a state school in an “academic common market”

-Some states have come together to offer lower tuition rates for out-of-state students.
-If you live in one of the states covered by the organization, you could pay a lower price to attend the institution.
+Some states and systems have come together to offer lower tuition rates for students who are out-of-state, but in the same regional area.
+If your state is included in this grouping, you could pay a lower price to attend the institution.

-- Midwestern Higher Education Compact.
-Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
+- Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.

-- Southern Regional Education Board.
-Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
+- Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

 2. Become a resident of the state

-Unfortunately, being in the state for one year as a college student does not count.
-If your family does move to the home of your dream school, make sure you have a paper trail to prove your residency.
+Unfortunately, being in the state for one year as a college student in a dorm room on campus does not count.
+You or your family would have to prove another residency in the state.
+This could be done by you moving to an apartment or other location and having it listed as your permanent residence, or your family moving to the home state of your dream school.
+Whichever you choose, make sure you have a paper trail to prove your residency.
 That includes getting a driver’s license in the state, registering to vote, and paying taxes.

 This may seem like a drastic move, but depending on your circumstances, it could make perfect sense.
-And, it could dramatically lower the cost of attendance.
+It could dramatically lower the cost of attendance in more ways than tuition – in some cities and towns, apartments are cheaper than dorm rooms, especially if you have roommates.

 3. Seek waivers